 To see how these products tracked our athletes' movements, we covered some ground.
 We logged thousands of miles, mainly on foot but also while biking and swimming.
-Whether our feet were in running shoes, mountaineering boots, or backcountry ski gear, our testing was real-world and comparative.
+Whether our feet were in running shoes, mountaineering boots, or barefoot on the beach, our testing was real-world and comparative.
 We would regularly wear and compare multiple watches on the same endeavor, but we also wore each one alone to focus our full attention on it.

 Our team of diverse testers captured different perspectives on what makes an outstanding GPS watch.
 Our lead tester logged fifteen to twenty training hours a week and monitored virtually every one of her training and active hours with one or more of the products in this review.
-She snowshoed in the Austrian Alps after heavy snows trapped her in a mountain village.
-When she returned to Germany, she continued her Ironman training, running and cycling by castles, Renaissance churches, and 500-year-old Fachwerk houses.
+She ran trails with big elevation gains throughout northern California, ran a marathon in Frankfurt Germany with 14,000 participants and jogged through parks in China.

 Ease of Use

-By simply using the devices, and sharing them with a broad and deep test team, we developed and distilled a significant body of user experience.
+By simply using the devices, and sharing them with a diverse test team, we developed and distilled a significant body of user experience.
 We back up our opinions with years of experience and months of testing.
 To further clarify, the Ease of Use metrics deal primarily with the user interface, intuitive function and systematic observations over time.

 The absolute main discerning category that affects watch price is the number of features.
 We compared each product to a list of potential features.
-This list combines features included in each watch's hardware, software and user platforms on your pc or app.
+This list combines features included in each watch's hardware, software and their user platforms on your pc or app.
 Some devices can be customized further.
-The list of potential features we compared are timekeeping, GPS distance and speed, GPS data recording, GPS navigation, step count, sleep tracking, built-in heart rate, compatibility with external sensors, dynamics, metrics, barometer, altimeter, thermometer, and smartwatch functions.
-We also considered the online and app platforms offered by each company since we can't judge the watches without considering their platforms.
+The list of potential features we compared are timekeeping, GPS distance, and speed, GPS data recording, GPS navigation, step count, sleep tracking, built-in heart rate, compatibility with external sensors, dynamics, metrics, barometer, altimeter, thermometer, smartwatch functions and more.

 We also tried to run over bridges and next to bodies of water as much as possible to see if the watches mapped us as swimming instead of running.
 Afterward the run, we compared the distances, elevations, and mapping data, all while considering the limitations and features of each watch (e.g., does it have a barometric altimeter, etc.).